 Celebrating The Flag – You Could Get Arrested If You Do This

-Celebrating the red, white, and blue is on the way across America in just a couple of weeks.
-And while we all love a good time, could you actually be busted while having a good time with the flag?
+We all love a good time, but could you actually be busted while having a good time with the flag?
 The short answer is yes, you can.
 The longer answer though is you probably won't ever be arrested, but does that make it right?

 Let's Learn the Law First, Then the Discrepancies